Can’t-Miss Fun Fall Activities in Lake Tahoe

 If you’re headed to California for a fall getaway, we’d love for you stay with us.
 With large suite-style rooms, family-friendly amenities, amazing views, and easy access to all of the great fall recreational activities and events, there’s no better place to start your Tahoe vacation than Lake Tahoe Resort Hotel.
 We can’t wait for you to experience all the fall fun!
 See you soon.

-Essentials to Pack for a Winter Ski & Snowboard Trip in Lake Tahoe
+Your Guide to a Fun-Filled Winter Weekend in Lake Tahoe

 Subscribe for News and Offers